ityuhui/yclog/README.md

 * Multiple log level
 * Print log to file
 * Log file rotation ( both file size and file number support to be configured )
-* Enable/disable printing log to stderr at the sametime
+* Enable/disable printing log to stderr (different foreground color by log level) at the sametime
 * Append local timestamp automatically

 ## Installation